 Another significant advantage over Ethereum is that implementing smart contracts on Avalanche costs only a tenth of what they cost on the network created by Vitalik Buterin.
 Transaction fees on Avalanche are based on Ethereum’s dynamic fees (EIP-1559), setting a cap on the gas fee and a cap on the gas “tip.”
 However, Avalanche’s tariffs are much cheaper.

 Like Polkadot, which allows interoperability between different blockchains, Avalanche developers argue that connecting multiple blockchains is the future of this technology.
-The Avalanche bridge allows easy asset transfers between the Ethereum blockchain and the Avalanche blockchain.
-A great advantage over the other blockchains that are postulating to compete with Ethereum in the future.
-One of the reasons that have increased AVAX price was the launch of such a bridge last July 29.
+The Avalanche bridge allows easy asset transfers between the Ethereum and Avalanche blockchains.
+A great advantage over the other blockchains that are postulated to compete with Ethereum in the future.
+One reason that increased AVAX price was the launch of such a bridge last July 29.

 As with other new blockchains, such as the Binance Smart Chain (BSC), some platforms built on the Avalanche blockchain have also suffered hacks.
 Yesterday, the DeFi platform built on the Avalanche blockchain, Vee Finance, suffered a hack totaling 8,804.7 ETH and 213.9 BTC.
 That is a total of approximately $35 million.

 It was the second hack on Avalanche’s blockchain in recent weeks.
 Last September 12, Zabu Finance, another DeFi platform built on Avalanche’s blockchain, suffered a $3.2 million theft.